 Review

 Following a review, we have released our final decision to revoke the Public Lighting Code.
-The revocation of this code will take effect from 31 December 2025.
+The revocation of this code took effect from 31 December 2025.

 The Public Lighting Code was established in 2001.
 It contains obligations for electricity distribution businesses to regulate public lighting services and activities.